 Once Ted falls back asleep, his dream of being in a nice, normal show – the kind of show to which Ted is a reaction – is replaced with a nightmare of fleeing from three gigantic peanuts.
 This rawly stupid surrealism is timelessly brilliant – it’s the kind of joke that will never age.
 The peanut costumes are fantastic, evoking some of the more dubious practical effects of classic Doctor Who.
 The writers have suggested that silly costumes and dream sequences are signs of a sitcom past its prime (and OK, Dougal as a matador isn’t the show’s finest hour), but considering gold like this it’s difficult to agree with them entirely.

 The six others priests Ted and Dougal meet in the lingerie section are a colourful lot, though the ramshackle way in which the episode unfolds leaves them hanging around the edge of the story long after they have lost any relevance, turning them into a strange kind of surrogate audience.
 The traumatised Father Deegan is played by Kevin McKidd, fresh off a secondary role in Trainspotting – he went on to achieve an unusual level of career success for a minor Ted actor, playing Lucius Vorenus in Rome and Soap MacTavish in the Call of Duty: Modern Warfare games.
-Neil McCaul, the show’s omnipresent “generic priest” extra, finally get a few lines – he’s Father Terry Kavanagh, assuming that the Father Terry he plays here and the Father Kavanagh he plays in “New Jack City” are the same character.
+Neil McCaul, the show’s omnipresent “generic priest” extra, finally get a few lines – indeed, assuming Father Terry is the same priest McCaul played in “New Jack City”, perhaps Ted should have asked him for help dealing with Todd Unctious, since Terry has relevant experience fighting off Father Kavanagh’s attempt to seize his own sports-day trophy.
 (Terry also reveals himself as a bra-obsessed pervert, slightly undermining the writers’ intention to make fun of the way priests were being ostracised around this time rather than joining in with the ostracisation).
 Best of all is Sean Barrett as Father Fitzgerald, the priest with the most boring voice in the world (the show’s third and final riff on the surprisingly rich “boring priest” concept, following Father Stone and Father Purcell).
 The writers initially had the idea that Fitzgerald was something of a weirdo, but this really only manifested in the supermarket microphone scene, where they rolled Barrett in and out of the frame on a hidden trolley; the strange motion is only noticeable if you pay close attention to the character, so the joke’s really just a bonus for obsessives.
 Barrett himself brings quite a history to the show, being an experienced voice actor with roles including UrZah in The Dark Crystal and Tik-Tok in Return to Oz.
 In what might be the greatest piece of Ted trivia in existence, he’s also the man on the cover of the Smiths single “How Soon Is Now” – specifically, it’s a still of his character in the 1958 film Dunkirk.

 Linehan remains unsatisfied with the lingerie sequence, particularly its overlong segue into an irrelevant Platoon parody, and suggests that it could have been saved with a special-effects shot of bras stretching off into infinity.
 While it’s clearly a great shame that this magnificent image didn’t make it to our screens, the sequence really isn’t that out of place considering the rest of the episode, even if the casual switch from being lost in a metaphoric jungle to jumping out of a metaphoric helicopter comes in slightly the wrong order.
 (The script specified a muzak version of “The End” by the Doors, but we ended up with vaguely militaristic jungle ambience.)
 The writers were perturbed when one viewer said that they should have showed Dougal’s entire funeral rather than just a cutaway to the hearse exploding, but perhaps the critic had a point – the episode is already bursting at the seams with nonsense, so a little more could hardly hurt.
 Really, Larry Duff gets two scenes.